opensearch-project/security/DEVELOPER_GUIDE.md

 ## Building

-First create a for of this repo and clone it locally.
+First create a fork of this repo and clone it locally.
 Changing into the directory of the newly cloned repository, run the following to build the project:

 ```bash
 mvn -B package -Padvanced -DskipTests